SamJose123/code4ct/README.md

 - With black background
 - Added definitions to explain the team and the exciting courses

+## 23 Novemeber 2018

+- HTML links to other pages
+- Footer details

 ## Tech used:

 - HTML